-With a foreword by Rachel Segal Hamilton Down and Up in Paris was published in 2019 and launched at The Photographers’ Gallery, London.
+With a foreword by Rachel Segal Hamilton Down and Up in Paris was published in 2019 and launched at The Photographers’ Gallery, London and the Retramp Gallery, Berlin.

 Featured in HERO Magazine and TANK Magazine 2019.